The Exonet Story

 I was keen to be involved again, particularly as a shareholder.
 So Elliot, Leanne and I, in conjunction with Exonet Australia's former CEO Simon Butler bought Enprise as a management buyout off Solution 6.
 With that transaction we gained all of the largest Exonet customers in New Zealand, including the likes of Ullrich Aluminium, EFTPOS New Zealand, AberGas and the Appliance Connexion Group.

-I was elected CEO of Enprise by the founders and I retain that position to this date.
-Simon and Leanne have since departed the business and Elliot remains with me as CFO.
+I was elected CEO of Enprise by the founders and retained that position until September 2015 (almost 13 years).
+Simon and Leanne departed the business in due course and Elliot remained with me as CFO.

-Today my focus for Enprise in Australasia is to leverage the skills and experience of our team (who largely created Exonet) to give excellent service and support to our customer base of over 700 businesses throughout New Zealand and Australia.
+Today the focus of Enprise Solutions is to leverage the skills and experience of our team (who largely created the Exonet software) to give excellent service and support to our customer base of over 750 businesses throughout New Zealand and Australia.
 We have a dedicated support team, an interactive on-line support system, a team of developers to tailor solutions to exacting requirements and a consulting team that are second to none in getting it right for customers first time.
-We presently have offices in Sydney, Auckland, Hamilton and Wellington and are well set up to service nationwide requirements.
+We presently have offices in Auckland, Sydney, Melbourne, Hamilton and Wellington, making us well set up to service the requirements of our customers throughout Australasia.

 In 2004, Solution 6 merged with another Australian listed Accounting Software company called MYOB and the combined operation was named MYOB.
 Under this new ownership, Exonet was renamed firstly to MYOB Exonet and then later on to MYOB EXO.
 What was previously called Exonet 6000 is now called MYOB EXO Finance.